nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107.md

   # they need to be in their own directories
 mkdir genefamily-results/ pathabundance-results/ pathcoverage-results/

-  # copying results from previous running humann3 step (14a) to get them all together in their own directories
+  # copying results from previous running humann3 step (14a) to get them all together in their own directories (as is needed)
 cp *-humann3-out-dir/*genefamilies.tsv genefamily-results/
 cp *-humann3-out-dir/*abundance.tsv pathabundance-results/
 cp *-humann3-out-dir/*coverage.tsv pathcoverage-results/